AlfieDarko/Bank-Tech-Test/README.md

 ## Built With
 Ruby

-## Diagrams/Models

 ## Installation
 ### Prerequisites
 Install Ruby (https://www.ruby-lang.org/en/documentation/installation/)
-Run the command 'irb' from the commandline
+Run the command 'irb' from the commandline.

-If you are not able to install applications on your machine
+Alternatively

 ## Usage
 in IRB or PRY (ruby environments)